Musson

 Musson ([mysɔ̃]; grand Mson; Ëmsong) is a municipality of Wallonia located in the province of Luxembourg, Belgium.

-On 1 January 2018 the municipality, which covers 34.81 km², had 4,508 inhabitants, giving a population density of 129.5 inhabitants per km².
+On 1 January 2022 the municipality, which covers 34.81 km², had 4,650 inhabitants, giving a population density of 133.6 inhabitants per km².

 The municipality consists of the following districts: Musson and Mussy-la-Ville.
 Other population centers include: Baranzy, Gennevaux, Signeulx, and Willancourt.

+Transport

+Musson is not served by any highways.
+The closest highway entrance is exit 3 of the A28/E411 in neighbouring Aubange.
+There is one major national road that passes Musson proper.
+This is the N88 from the Luxembourg border in Athus to Virton and Florenville.
+Furthermore, the N82 crosses the municipality shortly, for about 800m, in the northwest, but does not serve any population centers.
+All N-roads are maintained by the Walloon government.
+The following roads cross the municipality: